Sakura Gakuin: 2020–2021: Tenth anniversary and disbandment

 On September 1, 2020, it was announced that Sakura Gakuin would continue as an 8-member group until their disbandment on August 31, 2021.
 All eight of the remaining members were given a position on the student council, with Kokona Nonaka as the tenth and final Student Council President.
 Sana Shiratori became the Talk Chairman, Miki Yagi became the third vice-president, and Miku Tanaka became the second spirit chairman, with Yume Nozaki as the first and only PR chairman, Neo Sato as the fourth education chairman, Miko Todaka as the third performance chairman, and Sakia Kimura as the first and only "reckless" chairman and also the youngest Sakura Gakuin member to ever be appointed onto the student council.
 On June 5, 2021, Sakura Gakuin held an online live concert to celebrate its tenth anniversary, titled 10th Anniversary Sakura Gakuin 2020: The Days.
 The group held their final concert on August 29, 2021 at Nakano Sun Plaza, before disbanding two days later.

+Legacy

+Sakura Gakuin's sub-unit Babymetal continued to perform as an independent act long after the disbandment of its parent group, embarking on multiple international tours, and celebrating its fifteenth anniversary in January 2026.
+The girl group @onefive, which also spun out of Sakura Gakuin, sampled "Heart no Hoshi", "Verishuvi", and "Doki Doki Morning" in its Sakura Gakuin-themed music card Sakuraization on June 24, 2026.